A DNN Biophysics Model with Topological and Electrostatic Features: Methods

+Persistent homology captures the evolution of topological features throughout a filtration process, which could be encoded in the forms of barcode, persistent diagram, and persistent image.

+A {\it barcode} for dimension $k$ is the multiset $\{[b_j, d_j)\}_j$, where each interval corresponds to a $k$-dimensional homology class with index $j$, which appears at $b_j$ and disappears at $d_j$.
+In the picture of a barcode, each class is visualized as a bar starting at $b_j$ and ending at $d_j$.
+Thus the {\bf barcode} is a graphical representation of persistent homology as a collection of horizontal line segments in a plane whose horizontal axis corresponds to the filtrition parameter and whose vertical axis represents an (arbitrary) ordering of homology generators such as $H_0$, $H_1$, $H_2$, etc. Different colors can be used to distinguish different dimensions.

+A {\it persistent diagram} represents each homology class as a point $(b_j,d_j)$ in the birth–death plane, where $b_j$ and $d_j$ denote the filtration parameters at which the class appears and disappears.
+The persistent diagram thus is a scatter plot of points, where distance from the diagonal measures their significance.

+From their definitions, we can tell barcode and persistence diagram carry equal amount of information.
+We therefore only use barcode to generate topological features.
+The persistent image, which is built on top of persistent diagram to generate fixed-size 2-d image, is readily used as features or inputs for the convolution neural network.
+Details about persistent image and its formal mathematical definition can be found in supplementary materials.

-\subsubsection{Feature Generation from Barcode}
+\subsubsection{Feature generation from Barcode}

-To make the topological features uniform and physically informed, we choose to use Element Specific Persistent Homology (ESPH) to extract topological features at different level of complexity.
-ESPH has been used for successfully predicting protein-ligand binding \cite{Cang:2017}.
-The main idea is to select atom elements, which form the cloud of points, using target problem related physical, chemical, and biological information.
-In this project, since solvation energy and Coulomb energy are highly related to the amino acid chains, we use two collections of cloud of points.
-One is the collection of all Carbon atoms, which form the backbone of amino acids.
-The other is the collection of all heavy atoms \{C, N, O, S\}, whose locations and interconnections are also critical in protein structures.
-Once the collections of cloud of points are determined and selected, the {\it barcode} \cite{Ghrist:2007} carrying persisting homology information of the cloud of points are produced.
-Here the {\bf barcode} is a graphical representation of persistent homology as a collection of horizontal line segments in a plane whose horizontal axis corresponds to the proximity parameter and whose vertical axis represents an (arbitrary) ordering of homology generators such as $H_0$, $H_1$, $H_2$, etc. We use the software GUDHI \cite{Boissonnat:2014} to implement this task.
-The produced barcode is then used by the algorithm below to generate the vector of topological features.
+To make the topological features uniform and physically informed, we choose to use Element-Specific Persistent Homology (ESPH) to extract topological features at different levels of complexity.
+ESPH has been successfully applied to the prediction of protein–ligand binding. \cite{Cang:2017}.
+The core idea is to select atomic elements that form the point cloud by incorporating physical, chemical, and biological information relevant to the target problem.
+In this project, since solvation energy and Coulomb energy are closely related to the amino acid chains, we use two collections of point clouds.
+One consists of all carbon atoms, which form the backbone of amino acids.
+The other consists of all heavy atoms \{C, N, O, S\}, whose locations and interconnections are also critical to protein structures.
+Once the collections of point clouds are determined, the corresponding barcodes \cite{Ghrist:2007}, which encode the persistent homology of the point clouds, are constructed.
+We use the GUDHI software package \cite{Boissonnat:2014} to generate these barcodes.
+The resulting barcodes are then processed by the algorithm below to produce vectors of topological features.